Skip to main content

 The Data

-Freedom House contracts independent researchers from academia, journalism, and civil society for each country to draft the country reports and make the initial scoring decisions.
-These draft country reports and score proposals are sent to between three and six reviewers per country per year for comments.
-After researchers have a chance to respond to the comments, the Nations in Transit and its advisors meet to finalize scores for each country.
-Where possible, scores reflect the consensus of researchers, reviewers, advisors, and Freedom House, but Freedom House has the final vote on all score changes.
+Freedom House contracted independent researchers from academia, journalism, and civil society for each country to draft the country reports and make the initial scoring decisions.
+These draft country reports and score proposals were then sent to between three and six reviewers per country per year for comments.
+After researchers had a chance to respond to the comments, the Nations in Transit team and its advisors met to finalize scores for each country.
+Where possible, scores reflect the consensus of researchers, reviewers, advisors, and Freedom House, but Freedom House had the final vote on all score changes.

 Resources